jessonfoo/p002/week_6/README.md

 Make sure to include specific commit messages and Push your changes each time you complete a challenge.

+## Remember your Expectations for the Unit!
+- Pair at least once this week with a member of your accountability group.  *You need to pair **4** times this unit*
+- Give feedback for each person you paired with. *You need to submit at least 5 pieces of feedback in this unit* (4 for peer-pairing, and 1 GPS)
+- Rate at least 7 pieces of [Meta Feedback](https://socrates.devbootcamp.com/feedback) on Socrates. *You need to rate 20 pieces of feedback per unit.

 ## Submitting your work

 You need to submit your work on the Unit 2, Week 6 submission form on [apply.devbootcamp.com](http://apply.devbootcamp.com) by Sunday at 11:59pm.
 Expect to submit the links from your repo for each challenge above.

-## Remember your Unit Goals!
-- Pair at least once this week with a member of your accountability group.  *You need to pair **4** times this unit*
-- Give feedback for each person you paired with. *You need to submit at least 5 pieces of feedback in this unit* (4 for peer-pairing, and 1 GPS)
-- Rate at least 7 pieces of [Meta Feedback](https://socrates.devbootcamp.com/feedback) on Socrates. *You need to rate 20 pieces of feedback per unit.

 ## Link Issues in the Repository
 You now know enough to fix broken links in your repo!
 If you run into a 404 error navigating through the directory online, go to the file where the error is, see what the link is.
 Is it to an internal or external file?
 If internal, do you see a file named something similarly in the repo?
 If so, you'll want to figure out why the link is broken and fix it.
 If it's to an external resource,  Definitely let us know if a link is broken so we can fix it, but take some time to research it as well.